 Felony Theft In Colorado

-Denver, Colorado, Felony Theft Attorneys
+Denver, Colorado Felony Theft Attorneys

-As discussed in our main theft page, thefts come in three sizes: felonies, misdemeanors, and petty offenses.
-Felony theft can result in a sentence to prison, and misdemeanor theft can result in a sentence to the county jail for up to 12 months.
 An “in custody” sentence is not a foregone conclusion, as the majority of our clients who are found guilty of a Colorado theft crime end up on probation.
 This theft sentencing structure is the result of overcrowding in jails and prisons, and the reality that public safety is not as great risk from a criminal theft defendant as it is from sex or crime of violence defendant.
 The Colorado criminal justice system is starting to realize there are limitations on how many people it can afford to incarcerate, and as a result, priorities are emerging.
 Probation for persons convicted of theft in Colorado permits a person to remain free while reporting into a probation officer at regular intervals.
 Felony theft is very similar to robbery, minus the “force” element of robbery.

 Classes of felony theft are as follows, based on the cumulative value of the items taken:

-• A Class 6 felony if $2,000.00 to $4,999.99.
+- A Class 6 felony if $2,000.00 to $4,999.99.

-• A Class 5 felony if $5,000.00 to $19,999.00
+- A Class 5 felony if $5,000.00 to $19,999.00

-• A Class 4 felony if $20,000.00 to $99,999.99
+- A Class 4 felony if $20,000.00 to $99,999.99

-• A Class 3 felony if $100,000.00 to $999,999.99
+- A Class 3 felony if $100,000.00 to $999,999.99

-• A Class 2 felony if over 1 million dollars.
+- A Class 2 felony if over 1 million dollars.

 Employer Theft Is Common

-Most Colorado felony thefts under C.R.S.
-18-4-401 in Adams County and other Colorado counties result from employer theft.
-Employees who are entrusted with and work regularly with money give in to the temptation to steal.
-This often occurs with frequent contact with cash transactions where systems of accountability are absent.
 Lately, we’ve seen a large number of financial transaction device thefts, where employees give themselves credit card or check refunds.
 Generally speaking, once an irregularity is spotted, it is a simple task to perform an audit and trace the money trail.
 That money trail is often very large, amounting to more than $100,000.

 Judges consider employee theft more serious than stranger theft.
 The consensus is that employers must necessarily trust employees to have access to money or valuable items in order to function as a business.
 The trust extended in these employment relationships is usually not present in stranger theft.
 As a result, judges are more likely to impose jail sentences as a condition of probation.